monicacrespo/bootcamp-backend-student-rest-api-rentals/rest_api_rentals/README.md

 <a name="integrationtest"></a>
 ## 8. How to run the integration tests
 I've used [supertest](https://github.com/visionmedia/supertest) to add integration tests of the `listingAndReviews.rest-api.ts` file.
-In this file I have added integration test of these two endpoints:
+I have added integration test of these two endpoints:
-* getListingAndReviewsList
+* Get a list of houses with the country as an optional filter
-* getListingAndReviews
+* Get the details of a house

 Supertest needs the app express instance to do a mock request.
 The `.env.test` file is a custom environment file for tests:
 ```